nicolashery/nicolashery.com/posts/2023-10-07-nesting-reader-environments-servant.md

       runAppServant appEnv action
 ```

-One thing that is not immediately apparent when calling `hoistServer`, at least not for me at first, is that the natural transformation function you give it (i.e. `run` in our case) gets _called on every request_.
+One thing that is not immediately apparent when calling `hoistServer`, at least not for me at first, is that the natural transformation function you give it (`run` in our case) gets _called on every request_.

 The comments in the code snippet above gave it away, but server-wide resources such as database connection pools or HTTP connection managers are not something you want to recreate for every request.
 It is either wasteful or misses out on the optimizations brought by resource pools and keeping connections alive.